Akaten/gscatter-js/README.md

 ## Network

-**blockcity**: you can not choose network in blockcity, it will depend on blockcity app environment.
+**blockcity**: you can not choose network in blockcity, it's okay if you pass this which would be automatically omited.

 ### Main Net